 History: Owned by the Royal River Conservation Trust, the initial parcel of the Preserve was donated for conservation by Jan Erickson and Nan Butterfield in 1991.
 Initial trail work and kiosk installation funded by L.L.
 Bean and others was completed in 2011 under the direction of RRCT staff and many volunteers.
 Sculptures were installed in October, 2013.
 In 2017, the Preserve was significantly expanded by three separate transactions, including expansion to the Penney Road to protect habitat, boat access to the river, and a key snowmobile trail connector.
 This work was funded by Royal River Water Trail grants from the Maine Outdoor Heritage Fund and others, and involved partnerships with the Town of New Gloucester selectmen, Central Maine Power, and others.

 Royal Treasures, Royal Treasure Maps:

-Various artists installed small sculptures at this preserve, to pilot our “Royal Treasures/Royal Treasure Maps” project.
-Treasure maps and crayons for kids to make rubbings of the treasures on the treasure maps are in boxes at the kiosk, or just in case the box is empty bring your own crayons and print-out 8.5 x 11 versions of the treasure maps here:
+Various artists installed small sculptures at this preserve, as part of our “Royal Treasures/Royal Treasure Maps” project.
+Treasure maps (bring crayons!) for kids to make rubbings of the treasures on the treasure maps can be printed-out on an 8.5 x 11 printer here:

 The Royal Treasure Map allows kids of all ages to find unique pieces of sculpture installed in special places within the preserve.
 Each sculpture helps interpret the ecology, history, and natural dynamics of the preserve.